Frequently Asked Questions

 Yes.
 Provincial plans don't fully cover you outside your home province.
 Ambulance, prescriptions, dental emergencies, medical equipment rental, and return of your vehicle are not covered.
 A Travel Within Canada plan fills these gaps — with no stability requirement for pre-existing conditions.

-Up to $5,000,000 CAD per insured person for eligible emergency medical expenses.
+On a Canadian Traveller plan, up to $5,000,000 CAD per insured person for eligible emergency medical expenses.
+Visitor to Canada and Student plans carry their own maximums, so your quote shows the limit for your plan.
 Coverage includes hospital stays, doctor visits, prescriptions, ambulance, dental emergencies, and emergency return home.
 Limits apply for specific benefits — see your policy document for the full schedule.

 Call TuGo's 24/7 Emergency Assistance line the moment you're admitted — numbers are on your policy confirmation and on the Claims page.
 TuGo arranges direct-billing with the hospital wherever possible, so you don't pay out of pocket.
 Delayed or non-pre-approved treatment may be capped at $1,000 in some plans — always call first.